CBT is a primary treatment method for addiction. It also treats co-occurring disorders like:

 - Attention Deficit Disorder

 The Development of CBT

 CBT was first developed in the 1960s by the University of Pennsylvania Psychiatrist Dr. Aaron Beck to help treat the thought processes behind major depression.
 When Beck began his research, psychiatry was dominated by Freud’s psychoanalytic theories that mental disorders are caused by the subconscious.
-In psychoanalytic theory, feelings, urges, and desires are discussed during talk therapy as treatment.
+In psychoanalytic theory, feelings urge, and desires are discussed during talk therapy as treatment.

 Beck found one major flaw in psychoanalysis to treat depression – everything about it is wrong.
 During the research, Beck found that depression rose not from the subconscious, but on dysfunctional thought patterns and negative emotions.

 According to Beck, depressed patients tended to fixate on negative thought patterns and had great trouble replacing them with more positive thinking.
 Instead of straight-talk therapy, Beck encouraged his patients to recognize those negative thoughts while they’re happening and how to replace them with constructive beliefs.
 After several sessions, Beck noticed his patients participating in this new therapy felt better, functioned better, had fewer episodes of major depression, and were able to view the world differently.